schlatterbeck/pgapack/README.rst

 - A large set of example problems.
 - It is released under the MPICH2 license (also used by the MPICH2 MPI implementation from Argonne National Laboratory).
+- A separate package with Python bindings PGAPy_

 Availability